This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Replace 1/4 cup of the almond milk with coffee (cold, hot, or instant) like I did in my Keto Pumpkin Spice Latte

 - Add 1/4 tsp peppermint extract

-- Use ¼ cup white chocolate or milk chocolate chips instead
+- Use white chocolate for keto white hot chocolate or milk chocolate chips instead

 Difference between Cocoa and Cacao

 Cocoa and cacao couldn’t be more confusing if they tried.
 What is the difference?
 Well, to a certain degree, it can come down to product marketing and preference.
 There is no officially agreed upon time to use one term or the other to describe the cacao bean.

 Here’s some insight into the naming.
 Chocolate comes from the Theobroma cacao tree.
 The tree produces a number of large pods containing beans that turned into chocolate as we know and love it.
 Some suggest that only whole the pods and their beans should be called cacao.
 Once they are fermented they should be called cocoa.